Hill Person — Cinematically Inspired Class for Pathfinder

 Pack Mule (Ex): Hill people can be surprisingly hearty when carrying large piles of gear.
 Your carrying capacity is tripled.

-Reflexive Form (Su): If the result of an attack is a critical hit, or causes you to be unconscious or dead, as an immediate action you can expend one daily use of your hill shape ability to turn yourself into a tiny 1 HD animal.
-This causes the attack to miss entirely, but you are stuck in that shape for 1d4 rounds.
+Reflexive Form (Su): If the result of an attack against you is a critical hit, or causes you to be unconscious or dead, as an immediate action you can expend one daily use of your hill shape ability to turn yourself into a tiny 1 HD animal.
+This causes the attack to miss entirely, doing no damage to you, but you are stuck in that shape for 1d4 rounds.

 Rushed Flight (Su): Once per day you can expend one daily use of your hill shape ability to turn into a fireball that flies through the air at a speed of 1,000 miles per hour.
 You can do nothing but fly during this time, and if you touch down, hit an object, or are stopped or slowed down at any point the effect ends.
 Navigation in this form is difficult, and requires a Survival check with a DC equal to 10 +1 per 100 miles travelled.